Join Us in Seattle

 Libourel has nearly 20 years of experience in facade engineering, structural engineering, multidisciplinary project management and fabrication modeling.
 Throughout his career, he has served as lead designer and project manager for several projects in the U.S. and globally in market sectors such as cultural and institutional, mixed-use, sports, residential and commercial.
 Since joining Thornton Tomasetti in 2015, Libourel has focused primarily on facade engineering projects.

-Lisa is an Associate at engineering practice Eckersley O’Callaghan, having joined in 2013 to support the emerging facade engineering service which complements the practice’s work in structural engineering and envelope design.
+Lisa is an Senior Associate at engineering practice Eckersley O’Callaghan, having joined in 2013 to support the emerging facade engineering service which complements the practice’s work in structural engineering and envelope design.

 She leads many of the facade group’s most challenging projects including a large corporate campus in California and facade specific work to a number of high profile retail stores.
 Through her education and relationships within the European Facade Network, she remains heavily involved in academia and has built strong links between research and industry.
 This unique position enables her to identify and integrate innovative products and approaches for the practical application on cutting-edge building envelopes.

 Lisa has the responsibility of directing EOC’s R&D efforts globally, focusing on innovative glass designs and technology which maintain EOC’s position as leaders in the field, but also identifying new fields of research including a variety of materials and novel analysis approaches.
-Whilst remaining heavily involved in her own research projects, she focuses the team in developing their own areas of technical enquiry.
+Whilst remaining heavily involved in her own research projects, she focuses the team in developing their own areas of technical inquiry.
 In addition to the industry driven R&D efforts at EOC, Lisa is part of the Facade Research Group at TU Delft, where she pursues her doctoral research on transparent glass connections.

-Since mid-2017 Lisa is responsible for EOC’s recently opened San Francisco office, growing the studio and presence on the West Coast and the local team after having spent significant amount of project-related time in the Bay-Area over the past years.
+Since mid-2017 Lisa is responsible for EOC’s San Francisco office, growing the studio and presence on the West Coast and the local team after having spent significant amount of project-related time in the Bay-Area over the past years.

 Olson Kundig principal Steven Rainville, AIA, LEED® AP, takes pride in being a generalist architect, bringing a strong interest in building performance, craft and technology to his residential, commercial, cultural and institutional projects.
 Across Steven’s diverse body of design work, a common thread is his drive to achieve high building performance alongside high aesthetics.
 Often, he finds this balance by using advanced digital technologies to execute efficient material effects with the signature of craft.
 As director of Olson Kundig’s r+D initiatives, Steven helps implement progressive research ideas, focusing on building energy use and the possibilities of technology and craft.
 Current explorations include a massive, ultra-high efficiency window system; continued research on kinetic design elements; and a “drawing-less” model-based delivery process for a remote cabin.